PerfectlySoft/PerfectDocs/guide/HTTPRequestLogging.md

 	]
 ]
 ```
-The important parts of the configuration spec to add for enabling the Request Logger is:
+The important parts of the configuration spec to add for enabling the Request Logger are:

 ``` swift
 [